magaliparrino/ctf2023/README.md

 159 | What is the function name in the `requests` package to make an HTTP POST request?

 160 | What is the name of the argument for providing an HTML payload in an HTTP POST request in the `requests` library?

+## Numpy and Pandas

+Questions 161 - 200 are in the numpy and pandas notebooks.

+161 - 180 | numpy.ipynb

+181 - 195 | pandas_titanic.ipynb

+196 - 200 | pandas_air_quality.ipynb